iltommi/qdb-documentation/source/api/c.rst

 .. c:function:: const char * qdb_error(qdb_error_t error, char * message, size_t message_length)

     Translate an error into a meaningful message.
 If the content does not fit into the buffer, the content is truncated.
-A null terminator is always added.
+A null terminator is always appended, except if the buffer is empty.
 The function never fails and returns a pointer to the translated message for convenience.

     :param error: An error code of type :c:type:`qdb_handle_t`
     :param message: A pointer to a buffer that will received the translated error message.